Unsupported operand type(s) for +: 'int' and 'str'

 # Using an f-string for clear and concise formatting

-message = f"Hello, my name is {name} and I am {age} years old."
+message = f"Hello, {name}.
+You are {age} years old."

 print(message)

-Using f-strings for elegant string formatting
+Using f-strings for string formatting and type handling

-Method 3: Using str.format() Method
+Solution 3: Using str.format() Method

 age = 30